For First Years and Parents

 Weekly Meetings:

-On the April hike, the patrols put together everything they have learned during the year: outdoor skills, teamwork, preparation, wilderness orienteering, cooking… Trailed by shadow parents, the Patrol Leader will direct them from base camp out into the wilderness, make camp at suitable remote sites, and return Sunday morning to breakfast cooked by the base camp volunteers.
+On the April backpacking hike, the patrols put together everything they have learned during the year: outdoor skills, teamwork, preparation, wilderness orienteering, cooking… Trailed by shadow parents, the Patrol Leader will direct them from base camp out into the wilderness, make camp at suitable remote sites, and return Sunday morning to breakfast cooked by the base camp volunteers.

 The bus does not provide normal food service for dads during this hike.